vanous/MVRtoKuma/README.md

 - ### Settings
     - Set IP address, username and password for access to Uptime Kuma server
     - Choose to (not) display IDs of objects in MVR/Uptime Kuma
+- ### MVR Files
-- ### Import MVR
+    - #### Import MVR
         - Loads fixtures from MVR file
         - Reads IPv4 addresses of these fixtures
         - Reads layer, class and position names
-- ### Merge MVR
+    - #### Merge MVR
         - Takes fixtures and IPv4 data from one MVR file
         - Adds the IPv4 data into matching fixtures in another MVR file
         - Fixture matching is based either on fixtures UUIDs or on DMX Universe + Addresses
+    - #### Network Discovery
+        - Use the network discovery to create a list of devices found on the local network
-- ### Clean MVR data
+    - #### Clean MVR data
         - Cleans the MVR imported data in the currently running program
 - ### Create Monitors
     - Creates monitors in Uptime Kuma
     - Allows to select which MVR features will be used for tags: